OutWooods/ruby-gilded-rose/README.md

   - Take it slow, small incremental changes
   - Really understand the code before making changes
   - Focus on making things better, not perfect.

+## Reflections
+#### WWW
+  - I'm glad I built a thorough testing framework, and learnt about edge cases as I discovered alot of bonus rules in the code.
+  - Spending a long time documenting, writing tests, writing notes in code.
+Really helped me understand the existing structure.
+And made me much more confident when it came to testing it that I wasn't breaking it.
+  - Focusing on quick wins early on, like magic numbers cleaned up the code and left it less brittle.
+Whilst having minimal risk at changing things badly.
+  - Pomodoro technique were good, and spending lots of time producing clean well laid out code was good.

+#### EBI
+ - I should have focused more on the wording of the rules when I set out and idetified spaces to change and adapt.
+ - I had planned more heavily once I reached the refactoring stage.
+Did I want to do more OO or refactor down the methods first?
+ - When things go bad.
+Take breaks.
+Stop.
+Make sure I follow the pomodoro even more tightly.
+Not less.
+ - Make sure to add a code coverage tester!
+(Duh)
+ - Build more feature tests as well as units.
+Even if a feature is provided.

 ## Feedback points
 Things I am particularly keen to improve (do give me feedback on any other aspect too)